Baby Fish: yes these are baby fish that were born here in our facilities.

 Click here for a lot more about breeding various tropical fish in aquariums.

-Popularity: For a long time the Peacocks from Lake Malawi have been very popular fish.
+Popularity: Since the 1960s Mbunas from Lake Malawi have been very popular aquarium fish.

-Names: The scientific genus name for all the Peacock Cichlids is Aulonocara.
+Names: The scientific name for Msobo is Maylandia sp. msobo.

-Click here for a lot more information about keeping and caring for Malawi Peacock, including a picture gallery.
+Click here for a lot more information about keeping and caring for Mbunas, including a picture gallery.